 Opening a bank account

-When opening a bank account, expats will be asked whether they would like to open a Forint, Euro or US Dollar account; each account has its pros and cons and varying fee structures.
-Minimum deposit requirements are usually the equivalent of USD 100.
+When opening a bank account, you will be asked if you'd like to open a Forint, Euro or US Dollar account; each account has its pros and cons and varying fee structures.
+Minimum deposit requirements are typically the equivalent of USD 100.

 Credit cards and ATMs